zxs107020/Thinkful/README.txt

 1. Predicting the Oscars with Decision Trees and Random Forests

-2. Using NLP to plan a vacation
+2. Using NLP to Plan a Vacation

+3. Logistic Regression to Predict Enrollment

+4. PCA & Feature Selection to Improve Enrollment Predictions

+5. Using KNN & K-Means to Segment Customers